Preet2204/ODE-Solver/README.md

     ```bash
     python main.py

-The script will generate a plot displaying the Forward Euler approximation, Runge-Kutta 4 approximation, exact solution, and error curves for the default ODE ( dy/dx = 2x ) with initial condition ( y(-10) = 100 ) over the interval ([-10, 10]).
+The script will generate a plot displaying the RK4 approximation, exact solution, and error curve for the default ODE (( x'' + 1000x = 0 )) with initial condition ( [0, 1, 0] ) over the interval ([0, 2]) using a time step ( dt = 0.0001 ).

 ### Customizing the ODE

-- Modify the `ode` lambda function in the script to define a different ODE (e.g., `lambda x, y: x + y`).
+- Modify the ode lambda function in the script to define a different ODE (e.g., lambda t, x, x1: -100 * x for a second-order ODE).
-- Adjust the `init` object to set a new initial condition (e.g., `condition(0, 1)`).
+- Adjust the init array to set new initial conditions (e.g., [0, 1, 0]).
-- Change the `n` value to alter the number of interpolation points and `rightx` to extend the interval.
+- Change the dt value to alter the time step and rightt to extend the interval.

 ### Example Output

 The plot will show:

-- Black solid line: Forward Euler approximation
-- Black solid line: Runge-Kutta 4 approximation
+- Solid line: RK4 approximation
-- Line: Exact solution (( y = x^2 ))
+-Solid line: Exact solution (( x = cos(sqrt{1000} t) ))
-- Dashed line: Euler error
-- Dotted line: RK4 error
+-Solid line: Absolute error between RK4 and exact solution
+-Legend identifying each curve

 ## Project Structure